 We label France’s approach as ‘coercive-neo-colonialism’, akin to hard power (Martin, 1995; Wilson, 2008) whereby a powerful state coerces a subordinate state to do something otherwise they would not do (Wilson, 2008).
 Traditionally, hard power involves economic sanctions, coercive diplomacy, and direct military interventions (Campbell and O'Hanlon, 2006; Nye, 2008).
 Although, such strategies, particularly direct military interventions, have had success, they attract public resentment and incur high political and economic costs (Nye, 1990), hence their limited use.
-Instead, recent developments employ subtle means such as legal, bilateral agreements and multilateral arrangements that grant powerful states the right to intervene directly in subordinate state’s economic and political affairs (Verschave, 1998, 2000; Yates, 2006).
+Instead, recent developments employ subtle means such as legal, and bilateral and multilateral arrangements that grant powerful states the right to intervene directly in subordinate state’s economic and political affairs (Verschave, 1998, 2000; Yates, 2006).
 France’s accords de Coopération with her former African colonies covering economic, political and military spheres grant it coercive-neo-colonial power (Benquet, 2010; Lassou and Hopper, 2016).
-Trade privileges enjoyed by French multinationals and accounting firms, and associated accounting practices, stem from this, which reinforces socio-economic dependencies going back to colonial times fostering an inclination for goods and services ‘bought from France’ (Agbohou, 2012).
-The accords gave France direct control over Benin’s (and Francophone African countries’) monetary system, and its strategic placement of French functionaries and experts help it shape the economic policy and national accounting reforms in the region in the face of (often indifferent) IFIs.
+Trade privileges enjoyed by French multinationals and accounting firms, and associated accounting practices, stem from this, which reinforces socio-economic dependencies going back to colonial times, and foster an inclination for goods and services ‘bought from France’ (Agbohou, 2012).
+The accords grant France direct control over Benin’s (and Francophone African countries’) monetary system, and its strategic placement of French functionaries and experts help it shape economic policy and national accounting reforms in the region in the face of (often indifferent) IFIs.
 The emphasis lay not on exclusively adopting Anglo-Saxon practice, but practice based on French models.

 In contrast, Britain’s approach appears soft (employing vestiges of previous colonial influence and continuing ties) but has been supplanted by less direct American imperialism that like Britain’s colonial regime, concentrates on lubricating trade and capital markets.
 Tentatively, because we did not study US influence in detail, we label this ‘soft-neo-colonialism.’
 This resembles soft power where one country gets other countries to accede to their desires without exercising direct control (Nye, 1990) or by direct placement of its agents (Joseph, 1976).
 However, it differs from soft power as it builds on colonial infrastructures, like coercive-neo-colonialism.
 Soft-neo-colonialism establishes international norms/standards consistent with the imperialist state’s ideology, which shapes the behaviour and preferences of subordinate powers.
-However, soft and coercive neo-colonialisms are ideal types useful for analysis – they represent extremities on a continuum.
-Thus, the depiction of France’s approach as ‘coercive-neo-colonialism’ and the British/US approach as ‘soft-neo-colonialism is not a simple dichotomy but marks general tendencies.
-France can and does exert soft power and Britain and the US can exert hard power, and all threes’ activities can overlap and combine to their mutual advantage or conflict.
-For example, whilst French accounting agencies actively participate in framing and diffusing IASs globally, locally they tailor them to a French model, when possible or desirable.
+However, both neo-colonialisms are ideal types – they represent extremities on a continuum.
+Thus, depicting France’s approach as ‘coercive-neo-colonialism’ and the British/US approach as ‘soft-neo-colonialism is not a simple dichotomy but marks general tendencies.
+France can and does exert soft power and Britain and the US can exert hard power, and all threes’ activities can overlap and combine to their mutual advantage.
+For example, whilst French accounting agencies participate in framing and diffusing IASs globally, locally they tailor them to a French model, when possible or desirable.

 The rise of the USA as the global economic and political power, the spread of its multinationals globally (Annisette, 2000), and the hegemony of US-dominated IFIs are now the main agents of development in DCs (Chang, 2007).
 This has eclipsed, but linked with British influence in her former colonies, to promote development and governance models, via IFIs (Abrahamsen, 2012), oriented towards the USA conception of development (Stiglitz, 2002) and, via global accounting regulators, professional associations, and firms, to propagate standardized accounting knowledge and practices as international norms, allegedly constituting best practice.
 Thus, internationalization in government accounting, as Annisette (2000: 63) argues for the private sector, “came to mean the world-wide acceptance of the Anglo-American accounting model.”